wezm/leaf/README.md

 🍃 Leaf Tasks
 =============

-Leaf Tasks is a lightweight, self-hosted task tracking (todo) tool.
+Leaf is a lightweight, self-hosted task tracking (todo) tool.

 I created Leaf Tasks as replacement for my somewhat specific use of Wunderlist.
 I curate, [Read Rust], a site that collects interesting posts from the Rust community.
-My workflow for the site is mostly powered by RSS and [Feedbin] but when I encounter a post outside of Feedbin, typcally on my phone I use the iOS share sheet functionality to add a link to Wunderlist.
-With Wunderlist being
+My workflow for the site is mostly powered by RSS and [Feedbin] but when I encounter a post outside of Feedbin — typically on my phone I use the iOS share sheet functionality to add a link to Wunderlist.
+With Wunderlist being shut down in May 2020 I built Leaf as a replacement.

 Features
 --------